When you search for a local business like yours on Google, what’s the first thing that comes up?

 A franchise location’s business profile inside a mall; Source: Google

-For example, Google says that “if a branch of your business is located within another complex, such as a shopping mall that is already listed on Google My Business, you can request to have this information displayed in your Business Profile.”
+For example, Google says that “if a branch of your business is located within another complex, such as a shopping mall that is already listed on Google Business Profile, you can request to have this information displayed in your Business Profile.”
 You can do this by submitting this form.

 A listing for an auto center within a Fleet Farm location; Source: Google